Japanese economic miracle: The end of the Japanese economic miracle (1973)

 Japan's economic miracle ended in 1973, when the first oil-price shock struck Japan (1973 oil crisis).
 The price of oil increased from 3 dollars per barrel to over 13 dollars per barrel.

 During this time, Japan's industrial production decreased by 20%, as the supply capacity could not respond effectively to the rapid expansion of demand, and increased investments in equipment often invited unwanted results—tighter supply and higher prices of commodities.
 Moreover, the Second Oil Shock in 1978 and 1979 exacerbated the situation as the oil price again increased from 13 dollars per barrel to 39.5 dollars per barrel.
 Despite being seriously impacted by the two oil crises, Japan was able to withstand the impact and managed to transfer from a product-concentrating to a technology-concentrating production form.

-The transformation was, in fact, a product of the oil crises and United States intervention.
-Since the oil price rose tenfold, the cost of production also soared.
-After the oil crises, to save costs, Japan had to produce products in a more environmentally friendly manner, and with less oil consumption.
-The biggest factor that invited industrial changes after the oil crises was the increase in energy prices including crude oil.
-As a result, Japan converted to a technology-concentrating program, ensuring the steady increase of its economy, and standing out beyond other capitalist countries that had been significantly wounded during the oil crises.

 Government contributions

 The Japanese financial recovery continued even after SCAP departed and the economic boom propelled by the Korean War abated.
 The Japanese economy survived from the deep recession caused by a loss of the U.S. payments for military procurement and continued to make gains.
 By the late 1960s, Japan had risen from the ashes of World War II to achieve an astoundingly rapid and complete economic recovery.
 According to Knox College Professor Mikiso Hane, the period leading up to the late 1960s saw "the greatest years of prosperity Japan had seen since the Sun Goddess shut herself up behind a stone door to protest her brother Susano-o's misbehaviour."
 The Japanese government contributed to the post-war Japanese economic miracle by stimulating private sector growth, first by instituting regulations and protectionism that effectively managed economic crises and later by concentrating on trade expansion.